SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 ### Batcher

 `DrawingCanvasBatcher<TPixel>` is the deferred command queue.
-It stores pending `CompositionCommand` values, prepares them during flush, builds a `CompositionScene`, and calls `IDrawingBackend.FlushCompositions(...)`.
+It stores pending `CompositionCommand` values, records the canvas replay timeline, prepares commands during replay, and creates `DrawingCommandBatch` values for command-range entries.

 It is the bridge between the immediate-looking public API and the deferred backend handoff.